2016 United States elections

 Elections were held in the United States on November 8, 2016.
-Republican businessman and media celebrity Donald Trump defeated Democratic former Secretary of State Hillary Clinton in the presidential election, and the Republicans retained their majorities in both chambers of Congress, thereby marking the first time since 2004 in which the Republicans Congress and the presidency in one election, and would not do so again until 2024.
+Republican businessman and media celebrity Donald Trump defeated Democratic former Secretary of State Hillary Clinton in the presidential election, and the Republicans retained their majorities in both chambers of Congress.
+This marked the first time since 2004 that the Republicans controlled both Congress and the presidency in the same election, something that would not occur again until 2024.

 Democrats won a net gain of two seats in the Senate and six seats in the House of Representatives, but Republicans retained control of both chambers.
 In the gubernatorial elections, Republicans won a net gain of two seats.
 Various other state, territorial, and local races and referendums were held throughout the year.
-This was the first presidential election since 2000, where the winning candidate failed to have coattails in either house of Congress.
-This is the most recent election where one party simultaneously gained seats in both houses of Congress.
+This was the first election cycle since 2000 where the winning candidate failed to have coattails in either house of Congress, and the most recent election where one party simultaneously gained seats in both houses of Congress.

 Trump won his party's nomination after defeating Ted Cruz and several other candidates in the 2016 Republican presidential primaries.
 With Democratic president Barack Obama term-limited, Clinton secured the nomination over Bernie Sanders in the 2016 Democratic presidential primaries.
 Trump won the general election with 304 of the 538 electoral votes, although Clinton won the popular vote by a margin of 2.1%.

 Wall Street banks and other big financial institutions spent a record $2 billion trying to influence the 2016 United States elections.
 In the presidential election, Clinton outspent Trump approximately two-to-one.